rxantos/tubras/tools/irrb/doc/export_panel.rst

 **Binary Meshes** - Check box used to indicate whether or not to convert mesh files to the experimental ".irrbmesh" (binary .irrmesh) format.
 This option will only appear if you have the imeshcvt utility installed and properly configured.
-For more information on the .irrbmesh format, see the section named "Binary Mesh Format".
+For more information on the .irrbmesh format, see the section named :doc:`Binary Mesh Format </irrbmesh>`.

 **Walktest** - Check box used to indicate whether or not to walktest your exported scene after exporting.
 This option will only appear if you have the IWALKTEST environment variable defined.
 When selected, the program defined by the IWALKTEST environment variable is executed with your exported scene file as parameter immediately after a successful export.
-The "irrB Utilitiles" contains a program that you may use to examine an exported scene using the Irrlicht rendering engine.
+The ":doc:`irrb Utilities </utilities>`" contain a program that you may use to examine an exported scene using the Irrlicht rendering engine.

 Walktest Options
 ================